 The County hired Dewberry Engineers, Inc. to analyze potential impacts associated with well water withdrawal (by Golder Associates, Inc. sub-consultant), the heat island effect, and the use of cadmium telluride solar panels.
 In addition, the County requested review of sPower's Decommissioning Plan.
-The consultant reports are included in Appendix C and D and they include recommendations for the development of plans to address potential impacts of any heat island or panel breakage, as well as additional requirements for the decommissioning plan.
-Staff is recommending that these plans be developed and conditioned as part of any Special Use Permit.
+The consultant reports are included in Appendix C and D and they included recommendations for the development of plans to address potential impacts of any heat dissipation and panel breakage and monitoring for heavy metals, as well as additional requirements for the decommissioning plan.
+Staff originally recommended that these plans be conditioned as part of the sPower Special Use Permits.